Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Methods

 Using the normal-ordered Hamiltonian $H(0)$, we solve the IMSRG flow equation

 via the Magnus expansion~\cite{Morris:2015,Yao:2018PRC}.
-The effective Hamiltonian evolved up to the flow parameter $s$ is given by $H(s) \equiv U(s) H(0) U^\dagger(s)$, where the unitary transformation is assumed to be expressible as an explicit exponential of the Magnus operator $\Omega(s)$, $U(s) \equiv e^{\Omega(s)}$, instead of the general path-ordered exponential.
+The effective Hamiltonian, evolved to the flow parameter $s$, is given by $H(s) \equiv U(s) H(0) U^\dagger(s)$, where the unitary transformation is assumed to be expressible as an explicit exponential of the Magnus operator $\Omega(s)$, $U(s) \equiv e^{\Omega(s)}$, instead of the general path-ordered exponential.
 The generator $\eta(s)$ is chosen to bring the reference states increasingly closer to the ground state as $s$ increases.
 We employ the Brillouin generator, which ensures steepest descent in the energy $\langle H(s)\rangle$ of the (pure or mixed) ground state \cite{Hergert:2017PS}.
-To keep the flow equation manageable, we truncate all operators at the NO2B level.
+To keep the flow equations manageable, we truncate all operators at the NO2B level.
 For odd-mass nuclei, reference states are taken from neighboring even-even nuclei, a choice found to have minimal impact on the low-lying spectra of odd-mass nuclei.
-For further details, see Ref.~\cite{Lin:2024sym} and the supplementary material~\cite{Zhou:2024supp}.
+For further details, see Refs.~\cite{Lin:2024sym,Zhou:2024supp}.

 Low-lying nuclear states are obtained through a subsequent PGCM calculation based on the evolved Hamiltonian $H(s)$, where the wave functions are constructed as linear superpositions of the form